wintercms/meta/release-notes/build-457.md

 ## UX/UI Improvements:
 - Now utilizing the selected `secondaryColor` brand setting for the border color on selected items in the Treeview control (pages list)
 - Added support for `cms.databaseTemplates` to the `october:env` command
+- Added support for preview mode to the Taglist FormWidget

 ## API Changes:
 - The `October\Rain\Database\Attach\File` model's `getPath()` now defines an optional `$fileName` parameter, any custom classes that extend this method must have their method signatures updated to match this change.